darth10/darth10.github.io/content/md/pages/about.md

 I'm Akhil.
 I'm a software developer.

 I like programming in Clojure, Haskell, Python, C#, and C.
-I find programming in any Lisp dialect liberating, whether it's Racket, Clojure, Common Lisp, or even Emacs Lisp.
+I find programming in any Lisp dialect liberating, whether it's Racket, Clojure, SBCL, or even Emacs Lisp.
 I'm _obsessed_ with using GNU/Linux and Emacs for everything.
 I'm _always_ exploring mathematics, open source software, and distributed systems.